SameerAhamed25/Telegram_AI_Bot/README.md

 - **Text Input**: Users can send text messages to the bot to initiate a conversation or ask questions.
 The Bot excels in maintaining continuity within conversations, seamlessly remembering previous interactions within the same session to provide users with a personalized and coherent experience.
 - **Voice Input**: Users can send voice messages to the bot, which will be transcribed to text for processing.
+- **Timed Messages**: The bot also has the ability to send timed messages to users.
+This can be set up to provide periodic reminders or updates, enhancing the interaction experience.

 ## Inputs